 Timeline:

-All proposals must be submitted by 12 May 2025.
+All proposals must be submitted by 26 May 2025 [Extended].

-Proposals will be evaluated by the satellite program committee group and successful applicants will be informed by 26 May 2025.
+Proposals will be evaluated by the satellite program committee group and successful applicants will be informed by 7 June 2025.

 Selection criteria: